portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

-### 2.4 Preparing for upgrading to 12.4 from old versions on Windows
+### 2.4 Preparing for upgrading to 12.5 from old versions on Windows

 If your installation is PortSIP PBX Linux edition, please ignore this section 2.4.

 **Upgrade from v12.0/12.1**

-If your current installation **is v12.0/v12.1,** you can't upgrade it to v12.4 directly, you have to upgrade to v12.3.2 first.
+If your current installation **is v12.0/v12.1,** you can't upgrade it to v12.5 directly, you have to upgrade to v12.3.2 first.
 Please read this link to upgrade:  [Upgrade PortSIP PBX from v12.0 / v12.1 to v12.3.2](https://www.portsip.com/knowledge-base/upgrade-portsip-pbx-12-to-13-windows/)

 **Upgrade from v12.2.x/12.3.0, 12.3.1**

-If your current installation **is v12.2.x or v12.3.0, v12.3.1,** you can't upgrade it to v12.4 directly, you have to upgrade to v12.3.2 first.
+If your current installation **is v12.2.x or v12.3.0, v12.3.1,** you can't upgrade it to v12.5 directly, you have to upgrade to v12.3.2 first.
 Please follow up below steps to upgrade:

 1. Download [PortSIP PBX v12.3.2 installer for Windows](https://www.portsip.com/downloads/pbx/v12/portsip-pbx-12.3.2.796.exe)
-2. Double click it to install.
+2. Double click it to install for upgrade to v12.3.2